cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 True if the value in `value` is contained within the collection/iterable in the target column, performing case-insensitive comparison.

-**For iterable columns:** Converts both the search value and collection elements to lowercase before checking membership.
-**For string data:** Performs case-insensitive membership testing.
-**For series comparisons:** Uses lowercase conversion on both series before `.isin()` comparison.

 Example:

 ```yaml